 HOMER provides the detailed rigor of chronological simulation and optimization in a model that is relatively simple and easy to use.
 It’s adaptable to a wide variety of projects.
 For a village or community-scale power system, HOMER can model both the technical and economic factors involved in the project.
 For larger systems, HOMER can provide an important overview that compares the cost and feasibility of different configurations; then designers can use more specialized software to model the technical performance.

 HOMER is accessible to large set of users, including non-technical decision makers.
 Chronological simulation is essential for modeling variable resources, such as solar and wind power and for combined heat and power applications where the thermal load is variable.
-HOMER’s sensitivity analysis helps determine the potential impact of uncertain factors such as fuel prices or wind speed on a given system, over time.
+HOMER’s sensitivity analysis helps determine the potential impact of uncertain factors such as fuel prices or wind speed on a given system.

 HOMER models both conventional and renewable energy technologies: